 The Corporate Governance & Nominating Committee is composed of five members, a majority of which consists of independent directors, and is chaired by Mr. Lussier.
-During the period from July 1, 2010 to June 30, 2011, the Corporate Governance & Nominating Committee met three times.
+During the period from July 1, 2011 to June 30, 2012, the Corporate Governance & Nominating Committee met four times.

-Following the Meeting, Mr. Thierry R. Pourchet will become Chief Financial Officer of Pernod Ricard Americas and it is expected that Mr. John Leburn will replace Mr. Pourchet as a member of the Corporate Governance & Nominating Committee.
+On November 9, 2011, Mr. John Leburn replaced Mr. Thierry Pourchet as a member of the Corporate Governance & Nominating Committee.